jordanml7/coffebot_proj/README.md

 Place CoffeeBot at any location on the second floor of Halligan.
 Then...

-In the first terminal, do:
+In the first terminal, run:
 ```
 $ roslaunch coffeebot_launch coffeebot_minimal.launch
 ```